 Once you have your target audience fixed in your mind, it’s time to create compelling video content.
 Focus on your personas, drivers and goals and making those emotional connections rather than the features of your healthcare products.
 Then the type of video content you choose and the platforms they’re hosted and seeded on, will be dependent on your audience’s behaviours and your related campaign goals.

 Animation can be highly effective at explaining the often extremely complex messages that pharma and medical brands want to share.
-Take this example from Roche, which seeks to show how the brand’s treatments can benefit those affected by hemophilia.
+Take this example from Roche, which seeks to show how the brand’s treatments can benefit those affected by haemophilia.

 In the video below, that we created for Sanofi, the focus is on emotional drivers rather the product.
 The film follows the journey of those affected by diabetes as they beat all the odds and achieve their goal of reaching the top of Mount Kilimanjaro.
 The branding is minimal but the life-affirming message resonates creating positive brand associations for their diabetes medication.